 Using yellow acrylic paint, add honey drips along the top of the pot all the way around.

 I used Classic Pooh scrapbooking embellishments to create my plant stakes.
 They look so cute popping out of the yellow flowers!
 I glued a few to the top of yellow Popsicle sticks.
 You could also glue them to straws or wooden dowels.

 I ended up making all of my stakes two Popsicle sticks tall so they would poke out of the top of the flower arrangement.

 I noted above that the terra cotta pot will sweat when filled with water.
-It took a few hours for mine to start sweating, but I made sure to place it on a trivet.
-If you don’t want to worry about water marks there are a few things you could do.
-You can use fake flowers, use a smaller pot inside the terra cotta pot that the flowers are actually sitting in, or you could use a different type of pot – like a ceramic or glass post.
+If you’d like to use real flowers, just set a smaller vase inside the pot to hold the water and flowers or use a different type of pot like a ceramic or glass post.
 If using fake flowers, no need to worry!

 After arranging your flowers in the vase, stick the plant stakes into the center of the flower arrangement.
 I had to play around and find spots where they would stand up straight.

 The Winnie the Pooh honey pot centerpiece is finished!
 It turned out so cute I wanted to make more than one!
 I have used these Classic Pooh paper embellishments for so many things and definitely recommend them.
-I hope you enjoyed this quick Winnie the Pooh craft – you can view all of my Winnie the Pooh crafts and our party here.
+I hope you enjoyed this quick Winnie the Pooh craft – you can view all of my Winnie the Pooh crafts for more fun ideas!